-The Fun Hog Version 3 is almost done and expected to be available in spring 2020.
+The Fun Hog Version 3 is almost done and expected to be available in fall 2020.
 Version 2 is still available and is compatible with future versions.
 Join the email list, it will provide enlightenment.

 With almost 300k possible combinations, build exactly the Fun Hog you desire.
 Top or underslung battery, top, bottom, or mixed arm placement, single or dual pate construction, 4 different prop (arm) sizes, 1 to 4mm carbon fiber, and mixed arm capability adds up to a big number: 294,912 possibilities!